Tilea Campaign, Part 45

 “I suppose,” said da Leoni, “the absence of grenadoes would explain why the engine was driven the way it was – carelessly, recklessly, directly towards, indeed plunging straight into, our men.”

 Bernado had himself been surprised by the engine’s behaviour in the battle, as if it were little more than a steam-powered battering ram.
-He had supposed it was due to the crazed carelessness of the ratto uomo controlling it, perhaps arising from desperation.
+He had supposed it was due to the crazed carelessness of the uomo ratto controlling it, perhaps arising from desperation.

 “One might suppose so, your holiness,” agreed da Leoni.
 “Yet were that the case, then the engine itself would surely be with said trayne?
 Why place it here, deployed with the army, as if it were a combatant?”